the-hypermedia-project/charter/hypermedia-elements.md

 Unsafe transitions MAY also included embedded meta data, though an unsafe transition MUST NOT include embedded attributes or transitions.

 It also provides a way for defining attributes, which some media types call body parameters or fields.
-These attributes include:
+These attributes MUST be [Inputs](#inputs).

-1. **Name** - The name of the parameter
-2. **Value** - The value of the parameter
-3. **Default Value** - The default value of the parameter

 ### Templated Transitions